Brazil v Germany (2014 FIFA World Cup): Professional

 Löw also declared the team had "no euphoria" during or after the game, as they knew that the 7–1 win meant nothing for the upcoming final, saying "We didn't celebrate.
 We were happy, but we still have a job to do".

 Following the match, the German players and managers offered words of consolation to the Brazilians.
-Löw and players Per Mertesacker and Philipp Lahm even compared the pressure on the Brazilian team and resulting heartbreaking defeat with Germany's own when they hosted the 2006 FIFA World Cup and also lost in the semifinals.
+Löw and players Per Mertesacker and Philipp Lahm even compared the pressure on the Brazilian team and resulting heartbreaking defeat with Germany's own when they hosted the 2006 FIFA World Cup and also lost in the semi-finals.
 Lahm added in an interview after the tournament that he had felt "very uneasy" during the match and "not at all euphoric" since the Brazilian team had made mistakes that "don't usually happen at this level", and Mertesacker noted that despite featuring the Germans at the top of their game, "even from the bench, [the semifinal] was crazy to watch".
 Kroos stated that, despite Brazil having good players, "they couldn't show their best performance" due to all the outside pressure, and expressed faith in "them returning with a good squad".
 Löw observed in the immediate aftermath of the match that the Brazilian people were applauding his team.
 Later the Brazilian newspaper O Globo expressed appreciation for the gestures of the German players, calling them "world champions of sympathy".

 Brazilian footballing icon Pelé tweeted, "I always said that football is a box of surprises.
 Nobody in this world expected this result," followed by, "[Brazil] Will try to get the sixth title in Russia.
 Congratulations to Germany."
 Carlos Alberto Torres, the captain of Brazil's winning team in 1970, said that the country lost due to a "feeling of 'we've already won'".
 He added that "Germany played how I like to see and Scolari's tactics for this match were suicidal".
 In contrast, Argentinian icon Diego Maradona was seen singing a song mocking the Brazilian defeat.